 The Volunteer Park Reservoir was taken out of service in April 2013 by Seattle Public Utilities (SPU) for decommissioning testing and seismic evaluation.
 SPU is determining whether the reservoir should be permanently removed from Seattle’s drinking water distribution system.
-The results from the seismic study have been delayed due to additional analysis needed and are now expected in mid-2017.
+The results from the seismic study have been delayed due to additional analysis needed and are now expected in early 2018

 If SPU proceeds with decommissioning the reservoir, Seattle Parks and Recreation will then conduct a thorough process to determine the best future use of the property.